zeruhur/loner/en/loner_v3.md

 ## Descriptive Tags

 Tags are **short descriptive phrases** that define and shape the game world.
-They don’t use numbers or stats—just **words that matter** in play.
+They don’t use numbers or stats — just **words that matter** in play.

-Everything in *Loner*—characters, places, objects, and events—can have Tags.
+Everything in *Loner* — characters, places, objects, and events — can have Tags.
 These tags help determine how situations unfold and whether a character has an **Advantage or Disadvantage** in a scene.

 ### Types of Tags

 Tags generally fall into three broad categories:

 - **Character Traits** – Describe a character’s **skills, flaws, goals, or motives**.
 These shape what they excel at and what holds them back.
-*Examples:* *Veteran Marksman, Haunted by the Past, Driven by Revenge*
+*📌 Examples:* *Veteran Marksman, Haunted by the Past, Driven by Revenge*

 - **Details** – Define the **environment, objects, or situational features** that could influence the story.
-*Examples:* *Dimly Lit Corridor, High-Security Vault, Crumbling Bridge*
+*📌 Examples:* *Dimly Lit Corridor, High-Security Vault, Crumbling Bridge*

 - **Conditions** – Represent **temporary or lasting effects** that change how a character acts or what they must overcome.
-*Examples:* *Wounded Leg, Feared by Locals, Wanted by the Law*
+*📌 Examples:* *Wounded Leg, Feared by Locals, Wanted by the Law*

 ### How Tags Affect Play